MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementManagedDevice.md

   - `[StatusDetails <IMicrosoftGraphCloudPcStatusDetails>]`: cloudPcStatusDetails
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[AdditionalInformation <IMicrosoftGraphKeyValuePair[]>]`: Any additional information about the Cloud PC status.
-      - `[Name <String>]`: Name for this key-value pair.
-For more information about possible names for each resource type that uses this configuration, see keyValuePair names and values.
+      - `[Name <String>]`: Name for this key-value pair
-      - `[Value <String>]`: Value for this key-value pair.
-For more information about possible values for each resource type that uses this configuration, see keyValuePair names and values.
+      - `[Value <String>]`: Value for this key-value pair
     - `[Code <String>]`: The code associated with the Cloud PC status.
     - `[Message <String>]`: The status message.

-CONFIGURATIONMANAGERCLIENTENABLEDFEATURES `<IMicrosoftGraphConfigurationManagerClientEnabledFeatures1>`: configuration Manager client enabled features
+CONFIGURATIONMANAGERCLIENTENABLEDFEATURES <IMicrosoftGraphConfigurationManagerClientEnabledFeatures1>: configuration Manager client enabled features
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[CompliancePolicy <Boolean?>]`: Whether compliance policy is managed by Intune
   - `[DeviceConfiguration <Boolean?>]`: Whether device configuration is managed by Intune